joydip10/movieSearch/README.md

 ##Used Technology

--- REDUX for state management
+- REDUX for state management
--- React Router
+- React-Router version 6